Craftman2868/9lang/docs/ascii_mode.md

 # Ascii mode

 When the program is in *ascii mode*, each instruction will be converted to a character and [stacked](stack.md).
-The *ascii mode* can be enabled or disabled by the `"` instruction:
+The *ascii mode* can be enabled or disabled using the `"` instruction:
 ```
 X.X
 ...